lightpohl/lightpohl/README.md

 # Hey, I'm [Josh Pohl](https://www.lightpohl.me).

-I’m a software engineer working rmeotely somewhere in the US.
+I’m a software engineer working remotely somewhere in the US.

 Some of my code is helping power projects at Yum, Cameo, VICE, the MTA, USAA, and sites like [Yap](https://yap.chat/).